BrokenSource/DepthFlow/website/docs/camera.md

 tags:
 - Documentation
 - Camera
+- Quality
+- Height
+- Offset
+- Steady
+- Isometric
+- Dolly
+- Focus
+- Zoom
+- Center
+- Origin
 ---

+!!! info "Pause looping videos for performance"

 This page talks about the parallax projection parameters and their effects.
-Most are direct matches to the base shader engine [:octicons-package-16: Camera](https://shaders.tremeschin.com/docs/camera/) model, but some like [#steady](#steady) and [#focus](#focus) are complex linear algebra transformations done internally.
+Most are direct matches to the base shader engine [:octicons-package-16: Camera](https://shaders.tremeschin.com/docs/camera/) model, but some like [#steady](#steady) and [#focus](#focus) are complex linear algebra transformations done internally, that you don't have to worry :slight_smile:

-## Quality

-Controls the number of ray marching steps.
-Lower values increases the algorithm discreteness, causing layers to not blend together in an unwanted "cutout" effect, but increases performance.

-<video loop autoplay controls src="fixme://quality.mp4"></video>

 ## Height